brown-band/website/pages/scripts/2017-2018/fall/cornell.md

 :sd[Band forms a question mark and plays the Johnny B. Goode.]

 It was strongly suggested that we, the humble travelers from lil’ Rhody, provide some updates from Brown for our own team’s enjoyment.
 Brown is launching a new morning newsletter, Today@Brown, and is officially killing off our beloved Morning Mail.
-In a so-called "new approach to important campus information, . . .
-Brown is aligning with best practices in higher education by moving toward a more unified approach to campus communications."
+In a so-called “new approach to important campus information, . . .
+Brown is aligning with best practices in higher education by moving toward a more unified approach to campus communications.”
 We scriptwriters are also aligning with best practices in campus communications by streamlining our words to be as vague as possible.
-Watch now as the Band takes a "phased approach" and plays Email Deleting Song.
+Watch now as the Band takes a “phased approach” and plays Email Deleting Song.

 :sd[Band forms a B and plays the Brown Cheering Song.]